sandboxie-plus/sandboxie-docs/docs/Content/Delete-V2.md

 # Virtualization Scheme V1 and V2

-Sandboxie offers two schemes for recording deletions and certain renames inside a sandbox.
-The scheme changes how sandbox-side file and registry state is represented; it does not change the basic rule that deleting a host-backed item inside the sandbox does not delete the host item.
+Sandboxie supports two virtualization schemes, V1 and V2, for tracking deleted or renamed files, folders, and registry entries inside a sandbox.
+They differ in how Sandboxie records these changes and presents the resulting sandbox view.

+Normally, these changes leave the original host data untouched.
+Direct-access rules such as `OpenFilePath` or `OpenKeyPath` are an exception: they can allow changes to the actual host data, regardless of the selected scheme.

 ## Settings